apache/trafficcontrol/docs/source/admin/quick_howto/federations.rst

 Configure Federations
 *********************

 #.
 Create a user with a federations role ('User Admin' -> 'Users' -> '+' button).
-This user will have the ability to perform the following actions:
+This user will need the ability to:

-	- Edit the federation
-	- Delete the federation
+	- Create/edit/delete federations
 	- Add IPV4 resolvers
 	- Add IPV6 resolvers